-This resistance plan provides clarity on the obstacles that can be faced when implementing a GDI plan and provides a path forward on how to overcome them.
+This plan to eliminate resistance provides clarity on the obstacles that can be faced when implementing gender diversity and inclusion in an organization and provides a path forward on how to overcome them.
+By coordinating senior level management in leadership, communications and human resources, greater acceptance of a diverse workforce can be achieved.

 It is time to embrace the real vision of the future of the Canadian workforce and see the benefits of multiculturalism in our workplace for the betterment of our society, and our economy.